SaalikLok/lavadocs-obsidian/README.md

 After installing the plugin, you'll need to connect your Lavadocs account:

-1. Go to the Lavadocs plugin settings in Obsidian.
-2. In your browser, log into Lavadocs and locate your username and API key.
-(You can find both in your [Account Settings](https://lavadocs.com/users/edit))
+1. In your browser, log into Lavadocs and copy your `Lava Key`.
+(It's in your [Account Settings](https://lavadocs.com/users/edit))
+2. In Obsidian, head to Settings > Community Plugins > Lavadocs.
-3. Enter your Lavadocs username and your “Lava Key” to authenticate your account.
+3. Paste in your “Lava Key” to authenticate your account.
-4. Once authenticated, you're ready to start sharing your documents with Lavadocs directly from Obsidian.

 ## Usage